Context Sharing Between Applet and Web Application

 </bean>

-There appeared also one more problem on this Applet view side.
-As you may know, that exposed service is accessed in a stateless manner, that is, each time when a client invokes methods, requests are executed in a different HTTP session.
-In our case, however, we need our client Applet to make all of its service method invocations over the same HTTP session, because those invocations will act on the same context instance each time.
-We solved this issue, by passing session id information as an applet initialization parameter, and constructed HTTP invoker client proxy with using this session id.
+There was also one more problem on the Applet view side.
+As you may know, the exposed service is accessed in a stateless manner, that is, each time a client invokes methods, requests are executed in a different HTTP session.
+In our case, however, we need our client Applet to make all of its service method invocations over the same HTTP session because those invocations will act on the same context instance each time.
+We solved this issue by passing session id information as an applet initialization parameter and constructed HTTP invoker client proxy using this session id.

 <OBJECT ID="fviewer" name="fviewer" classid="clsid:8AD9C840-044E-11D1-B3E9-00805F499D93" width="900" height="600" align="CENTER">